Extended X-ray absorption spectroscopy using an ultrashort pulse laboratory-scale laser-plasma accelerator: Discussion

-In addition to the above, petawatt lasers can now operate at repetition rates of 1~Hz, providing an increased rate of data taking ($\times20$ increase from this experiment).
-This would allow laser-plasma accelerator based XAS platforms to complement synchrotron systems, i.e. making a similar quality scan in a few minutes.
+\myindent In addition to the above, petawatt lasers can now operate at repetition rates of 1~Hz, providing an increased rate of data taking ($\times20$ increase from this experiment).
+This would allow laser-plasma accelerator based XANES and EXAFS platforms to complement synchrotron systems, i.e. making a similar quality scan in a few minutes.
 As an example, using our current source capability, Fig.~\ref{fig:perspective} (b) depicts an ex situ absorption profile of a copper based hydrogenation catalyst provided by Johnson Matthey, UK.
+These samples are of interest for improving conversion rate, lowering energy consumption or tuning the selectivity of chemical reactions.
 Our data (black), and the profile for the same sample scanned at the Diamond Light Source (cyan), is compared to a CuO reference sample (dashed blue).
-The characteristic features of this industrial catalyst are clear, indicated by a shifted edge at 8995 eV and an altered near-edge shape at 9015 eV, even with the Cu loading at 13 wt\% as expressed as an oxide.
-The oxidation state shows the Cu to be oxidic and predominantly in the Cu2+ oxidation state in comparison to the CuO reference sample.
-The data shown took 10 minutes of shots, but with the improvements discussed in the previous paragraph, a profile with an improved signal-over-noise could be generated in under a minute.
+The characteristic features of this industrial catalyst are clear, indicated by a shifted edge at 8995 eV and an altered near-edge shape at 9015 eV, even with the Cu loading at 13 wt\% (percentage by weight) as expressed as an oxide.
+The oxidation state shows the Cu to be oxidic and predominantly in the $\mathrm{Cu}^{2+}$ oxidation state in comparison to the CuO reference sample.
+The data shown took 30 shots or 10 minutes (where the scan time at the synchrotron was $\approx$ 3 minutes), but with the improvements discussed in the previous paragraph, a profile with an improved signal-over-noise could be generated in under a minute.
 The benefit of a laser-plasma based XAS system as described here is that it could be achieved in a relatively small laboratory environment, in comparison to a conventional synchrotron light source that requires a large national facility.
 This reduced scale makes it an accessible tool for single institutions and makes long-term programmatic research possible.
-For example detailed studies of catalysts (which can improve conversion rates, lower energy consumption, or tune the selectivity of chemical reactions)~\cite{FernadezGarcia2015}, or new energy storage technologies, including long term effects such as repeated charge cycle degradation of batteries~\cite{Jahrman2019, Preger2020, Bi2019, Wang2016, Nowack2016}.
-A laboratory scale instrument also allows dedicated user access for immediate probing of delicate samples or the appropriate handling of hazardous samples, for example biological hazards, or the analysis of radiological materials for environmental remediation (nuclear waste management)~\cite{Zhong2021, Mottram2020}.
+A laboratory scale instrument also allows dedicated access for immediate probing of delicate samples, appropriate handling of hazardous samples (e.g. biological), or analysis of radiological materials for environmental remediation (nuclear waste management)~\cite{Zhong2021, Mottram2020}.